grantwinney/blog/content/hide-comments-everywhere/index.md

-+++
-date = 2019-07-08T20:14:34Z
+---
+date: "2019-07-08T20:14:34Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2023/03/kelly-sikkema-zwU2x2Yg-xY-unsplash-1.jpg"
-slug = "hide-comments-everywhere"
+image: kelly-sikkema-zwU2x2Yg-xY-unsplash-1.jpg
+slug: hide-comments-everywhere
-summary = "Hides various commenting systems across the web, including (but not limited to) Disqus, YouTube, various news sites and forums, etc." title = "Hide Comments Everywhere"
+summary: Hides various commenting systems across the web, including (but not limited to) Disqus, YouTube, various news sites and forums, etc.

-+++
+title: Hide Comments Everywhere
+---

 The comments sections on most major news outlets and social media sites are full of vitriol.
 I just wanted the content, so I wrote an extension that hides various commenting systems across the web, including (but not limited to) Disqus, YouTube, Instagram, replies on Reddit and Twitter, etc.